climate-tech-handbook/climate-tech-handbook/GITINSTRUCTIONS.md

 11. **Create a pull request**: Create a pull request from your fork's `main` branch to the original repository's `main` branch using the `gh` command:

 ```
-gh pr create --title "Field Guide 1.0" --body "First iteration of the list of suggested and alternative technologies we may find useful" --base main --head <your-github-username>:main --repo climate-tech-handbook/data-magic
+gh pr create --title "Field Guide 1.0" --body "First iteration of the list of suggested and alternative technologies we may find useful" --base main --head <your-github-username>:main --repo climate-tech-handbook/climate-tech-handbook
 ```

 Replace `<your-github-username>` with your actual GitHub username.

-This command specifies the base repository (the original `data-magic` repository) using the `--repo` option.
+This command specifies the base repository (the original `climate-tech-handbook` repository) using the `--repo` option.
 The pull request will be created from your fork's `main` branch to the original repository's `main` branch.

 After running this command, the pull request will be created, and you can then collaborate with the project maintainers on the changes you've proposed.